 Room rates are usually room only.
-Breakfast costs from £25 for an adult (£15 a child).
-Children stay free in cots and under-14s stay in extra beds for £20 a night.
+Breakfast costs from £25 for an adult (£15 a child); if you've booked the lodge, breakfast hampers can be pre-ordered for delivery straight to your door.

 Within the main building, there are two accessible bedrooms, each with a level entry wet room for guests in wheelchairs or with limited mobility.
 There's a disabled toilet and an emergency alarm.